Diverse Home Learning Resources

 What identity-affirming tutoring means

-Identity-affirming tutoring begins with the whole learner.
+Identity-affirming tutoring begins with the whole student.
 It asks what the student is trying to learn, what has made learning feel hard, what strengths the student already brings, and what context matters for the family.

 The work is still academic.
 Students need clear instruction, practice, feedback, and progress.
 The difference is that culture, confidence, neurodiversity, language, interests, and family goals are treated as useful information instead of distractions.